hipe/tmx/sakin_agac_test/README.md

 ## the numbering scheme

-of the test folders siblng to this file that have numbers (all should have numbers), the numbers are intended to express a regression-friendly order. they are inspired by a numbering scheme that is something like this:
+of the test folders siblng to this file that have numbers (all should have numbers) the numbers are intended to express a [#010.6] regression-friendly order. they are inspired by a numbering scheme that is something like this:

   - 100: private models
   - 200: public models